☎ Call Today Free Consult

 Can I Text My Partner To Ask Them For An Affidavit To Drop Charges In Texas?

 Absolutely not.
 Texting, calling, or messaging your partner to ask for an Affidavit of non-prosecution in Frisco criminal cases can land you in jail.
 When you are arrested for domestic assault, the judge will issue an Emergency Protective Order (EPO).
 This order legally prohibits you from communicating with the alleged victim in any capacity.
 If you contact them, you have committed a separate crime.
-Furthermore, prosecutors can twist your text messages into evidence of witness tampering.
+Also, prosecutors can twist your text messages into evidence of witness tampering.
 All discussions regarding the affidavit must go through your attorney.

 What Happens If The Alleged Victim Is Subpoenaed After Signing An Affidavit Of Non-Prosecution Texas?